joba-1/LiFePO_Island/Readme.md

 ESP32 Arduino firmware to monitor Jbd Battery Management Systems and eSmart3 chargers.
 Sends status to an Influx db with the [Joba_JbdBms](https://github.com/joba-1/Joba_JbdBms) and [Joba_ESmart3](https://github.com/joba-1/Joba_ESmart3) libraries.
+Status is also sent to an mqtt broker.
-Switching eSmart3 load and JbdBms mosfets on and off is also possible.
+Switching eSmart3 load and JbdBms mosfets on and off via web page is also possible.
 For now, battery parameters for LiFePO are always set at startup.

 ![lifepo-island-test-rig-IMG-2929](https://user-images.githubusercontent.com/32450554/199218951-2d38cff8-8812-4187-9072-7caadacad0b7.jpg)